strange8969/Learn_GoLang/3_variables/README.md

 - `var` keyword for explicit declaration
 - Type inference when Go can guess the type
 - Short declaration `:=` for quick variable creation inside functions
-- How to declare variables without initial values
+- How to declare variables without knowing their values at first and assigning them later?

 ## The Code Explained Simply